tacofoundation/tacofoundation.github.io/docs/specification.md

 *Figure 2: TACO Core Data Model.
 A SAMPLE is the minimal unit, classified as FILE (pointing to data files) or FOLDER (pointing to TORTILLAs).
 TORTILLA is a collection of SAMPLEs with uniform metadata schema.
 TACO extends TORTILLA by adding dataset-level COLLECTION metadata.*

-### 5.4 Hierarchical Organization (PIT)
+### 5.4 Hierarchical Organization

-The Position-Isomorphic Tree (PIT) is a structural constraint that governs how hierarchical TACO datasets are organized.
+PIT is a structural constraint that governs how hierarchical TACO datasets are organized.
 For a dataset to be PIT-compliant, the following rules MUST be enforced:

+**Structural Isomorphism**: All root SAMPLEs (level 0) START AT THE SAME NODE (TACO) AND MUST be structurally isomorphic.
+Two samples are isomorphic when:
-**Uniform SAMPLE count**: All TORTILLAs at the same hierarchy level MUST contain the same number of SAMPLEs.
+- They contain the same number of children.

-**Identical SAMPLE identifiers**: SAMPLEs at the same position across all TORTILLAs in the same level MUST have identical identifiers.
+- Children at the same position have identical identifiers (id field)

-**Consistent SAMPLE types**: SAMPLEs at the same position across all TORTILLAs in the same level MUST have the same type (FILE or FOLDER).
+- Children at the same position have the same type (FILE or FOLDER)

+**Schema Uniformity**: All SAMPLEs at the same hierarchy level MUST have identical metadata schemas, including all core and extension fields.

-This constraint enables O(1) direct access instead of O(n) tree traversal by allowing queries to calculate exact positions using arithmetic rather than scanning metadata (Figure 3).
+This constraint enables O(1) direct access instead of O(n) tree traversal.

 ![PIT Constraint](/image/PIT.png)

-*Figure 3: Position-Isomorphic Tree (PIT) Constraint.
-A hierarchical dataset with three levels: spatial tiles (Level 0), temporal sequences (Level 1), and multi-band files (Level 2).
-PIT ensures all TORTILLAs at the same level contain identical structure: same number of SAMPLEs (n), same identifiers at each position, and same types (FOLDER or FILE).
-This uniformity enables O(1) direct access.*
+*Figure 3: Valid PIT (left) has uniform structure: all FOLDERs contain 2 FILEs.
+Invalid PIT (right) has different child counts: FOLDER_0 has 2 FILEs, FOLDER_1 has 3 FILEs.*

-**Padding for irregular structures**: When datasets have missing observations (e.g., due to cloud cover or sensor failures), placeholder SAMPLEs with identifiers `__TACOPAD__N` are inserted to maintain PIT compliance while preserving structural consistency.
+**Padding for irregular structures**: When datasets have missing observations, placeholder SAMPLEs with identifiers `__TACOPAD__N` are inserted to maintain PIT compliance.

-**Example**: Consider the CloudSEN12 dataset with 10,000 FOLDER samples, each with tree
-files: Sentinel-2 L1C (s2_l1c.tif), Sentinel-2 L2A (s2_l2a.tif), and labels (target.tif).
-Under PIT, accessing data follows a standardized access pattern: `{s2_id}/s2_l1c.tif` for input imagery and `{s2_id}/target.tif` for labels, where `s2_id` is the SAMPLE identifier.
-File names or type within each folder SAMPLE cannot be modified, as this would break the PIT schema uniformity.
+**Example**: Consider CloudSEN12 with 10,000 FOLDER samples, each with three files: s2_l1c.tif, s2_l2a.tif, and target.tif.
+Under PIT, accessing data follows a standardized pattern: `{s2_id}/s2_l1c.tif` for input and `{s2_id}/target.tif` for labels.

 ## 5.5 Metadata Schema